 The design of the iPhone 16 Pro is slightly bigger in size with a 6.3-inch display versus 6.1-inch last year, but it has smaller bezels around the edges that make the physical size just a hair bigger with 3mm added in height and 1mm added in width.
 That also makes this heavier than last year’s Pro, going from 187g to 199g, which is about on par with the old stainless steel Pro iPhones.
 But I think the screen size and form factor is really the sweet spot for me personally as it gives you a reasonable amount of screen real estate without the phone feeling too clunky.
 Outside that, visually things haven’t changed all that much.

-You’ve got one new color option, if you want to call it a color, in Desert Titanium but I just went with black this year.
+You’ve got one new color option, if you want to call it a color, in Desert Titanium but I just went with white this year.
 I’m not really a fan of anything else, and I wish there was an actual bright color like the regular 16s have with teal and ultramarine options, but honestly most people are just going to slap a case on, so it’s really not that big of a deal.

 I have found finding the right case to be somewhat complicated this year all because of the new camera control button that sits along the bottom right edge of the phone under the power button.
 That is both a physical button that you can press combined with capacitive touch and a haptic engine that allows you to perform different functions.
 I went over this in detail last week in my iPhone 16 review, look there, but essentially a full press of that button will launch the camera app and take a photo within the app.